James, William B.

 - The above statement does not take into account basic pay due for the period May 1 to June 25, 1876.

 - William James’ mother, Eleanor (or Ellen) Batine James, married local farmer, Daniel Francis, widower of Martha Jones, ca. August 1870 and lived in the coastal parish of Manorowen, a mile or so W by S of Fishguard.
 After her second husband’s death in 1878 Ellen spent some time in Swansea with her only surviving son, John Clement James, a commercial traveller.
-She died 2 March 1885, at a stated age of 73, within the registration district of Haverfordwest and is buried in the Ramah Cemetery at Brynhenllan (or Bryn Henllan).
+She died 17 June 1885, at a stated age of 73, in Fishguard, and is buried in the Ramah Cemetery at Brynhenllan (or Bryn Henllan).

 - John Clement James, a bachelor, died at Swansea 17 May 1903, age 52 and was laid to rest with his mother at Brynhenllan, where a fine cross-shaped headstone was erected to their memory.
 As the last of the Pencnwc Jameses, the male line of that branch of the family became extinct.
 He died never knowing that his elder brother, William, had enlisted in the United States Army or that he was killed at Little Big Horn.